ahrnbom/utocs/README.md

 ### Instructions
 1. Install Carla Simulator 0.9.12, both the Python package and the server
 1. Start the server with `./CarlaUE4.sh` in the appropriate folder
-1. Install Python dependencies with `python3 -m pip install carla==0.9.12 shapely motmetrics scipy numpy`, or to include the optional dependencies for visualization do instead `python3 -m pip install carla==0.9.12 imageio imageio-ffmpeg opencv-python shapely motmetrics scipy numpy`
+1. Install Python dependencies with `python3 -m pip install carla==0.9.12 shapely motmetrics scipy numpy`, or to include the optional dependencies for visualization do instead `python3 -m pip install carla==0.9.12 imageio imageio-ffmpeg opencv-python shapely motmetrics scipy numpy matplotlib`
 1. While the server is running, execute `python3 start.py`.
 Use the `-h` flag to see options.
 1. To run the optional visualization, run `python3 visualize_samples.py`.
 Again, use `-h` to see options.